 So that explains the bells, what about the fish?
 Chocolate fish are associated with the Poisson d’Avril tradition on the 1st of April when children stick paper fish on the backs of their friends, teachers and any unsuspecting person as a joke.
 As Easter changes date every year, it often falls around about the same time as the Poisson d’Avril hence chocolate fish in the shops.
 You can read more about April Fool’s Day here in a previous post I wrote.

 I’ve lived in many countries and incorporate different traditions into our family Easter, ones which aren’t common in France.
 Amongst other things my children always blow eggs and decorate them with paint, stickers and glitter.
 We also dye boiled eggs to eat at breakfast which as far as I know isn’t done here.
-One thing I think is fairly standard no matter where you spend Easter, whether in France, England, Australia, Czech Republic (some of the best Easter traditions in my opinion, fond memories from years living in Prague) to name a few of the places I’ve called home, is that it’s fun, kids love it and we all eat too much!
+One thing I think is fairly standard no matter where you spend Easter, whether in France, England, Australia, Czech Republic (which has some of the best and most bizarre Easter traditions in my opinion, fond memories from years living in Prague) to name a few of the places I’ve called home, is that it’s fun, kids love it and we all eat too much!

 How do you spend Easter?
 Is it celebrated where you live?
 What are your favourite traditions?
 Wherever you are, I wish you a very joyeuses pâques.